ahmedaboulroos/Hibernate-HR-Schema/README.md

 - Perform CRUD Operations using JPA Entity Manager on the mapped entities.
 - Perform Queries against the database using JPQL and the Criteria API.
 - We leverage the JUnit Jupiter API to perform some tests.
+- We Demonstrate Second Level Caching on Entities and Collections within these Entities

 <br />